embassy-rs/website/content/blog/2023-12-18-embassy-hals-released.md

 +++
-title = "Embassy HALs released"
+title = "Embassy crates released and Rust stable support"
 +++

-The Embassy HAL crates have now been released to crates.io!
+The Embassy HAL, USB, NET and bootloader crates have now been released to crates.io!
 Read on to learn about this major milestone for the Embassy project.

 <!-- more -->

-Following the recent releases of [embedded-hal](https://github.com/rust-embedded/embedded-hal/) crates and [Rust 1.75](https://releases.rs/docs/1.75.0/), the Embassy HALs for [Nordic nRF](https://crates.io/crates/embassy-nrf), [STM32](https://crates.io/crates/embassy-stm32) and [Raspberry Pi RP2040](https://crates.io/crates/embassy-rp) have now been released to [crates.io](https://crates.io).
+Following the recent releases of [embedded-hal](https://github.com/rust-embedded/embedded-hal/) crates and [Rust 1.75](https://releases.rs/docs/1.75.0/), the Embassy HALs for [Nordic nRF](https://crates.io/crates/embassy-nrf), [STM32](https://crates.io/crates/embassy-stm32) and [Raspberry Pi RP2040](https://crates.io/crates/embassy-rp) have now been released to [crates.io](https://crates.io) ([What is a HAL?](https://docs.rust-embedded.org/book/appendix/glossary.html#hal)).

 This is a major milestone with contributions from a lot of people: thank you for all the contributions over the years!
 At the time of writing, 226 contributors have made changes to the Embassy code base in one way or the other.